 ‘The search for the 2019 Australian Children’s Word of the Year is now on, with the return of the Oxford Children’s Word of the Year Writing Competition.
 Primary school students from Foundation/Prep to Year 6 are invited to write about a word that best reflects their lives and interests today, whether in the playground or wider community’.
 Entry information and other relevant details from the site.

-Entries previously opened pre-July and close in the second half of September.
+Entries previously opened pre-July and closed in the second half of September.
 Exact dates once these are advised.

 Covers all year levels [3 sections].
 ‘This is your chance to have your work assessed by our panel of authors and published in our quarterly magazine’.